Tooth Extractions in Folsom

 In our daily life, we generally do not realize the importance of oral health until we encounter pain in our teeth.
 If your dentist has advised you to have a tooth extracted it is most likely badly damaged or infected.

-At Coons Family Dental we offer tooth extraction that has your comfort in mind.
+At Coons Folsom Dentist we offer tooth extraction that has your comfort in mind.
 Let’s take a tour of our tooth extraction services!

 Nobody wants to lose a permanent tooth in their life, but negligence or an unwanted accident may cause the need for tooth extraction.
 The most common reasons for extraction are dental cavities, gum disease, infections, injury, and badly damaged teeth that are beyond repair.